casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 The code in the `TestFixture <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs>`_ initializes the blockchain's `global state <https://docs.casperlabs.io/en/latest/glossary/G.html#global-state>`_ with all the data and methods a smart contract needs.

 Below is a subset of the required constants for this project.
-For the most up-to-date version of the code, please visit `GitHub <https://github.com/casper-ecosystem/erc20>`_.
+For the most up-to-date version of the code, visit `GitHub <https://github.com/casper-ecosystem/erc20>`_.

 .. code-block:: rust